samandqq/jsonschema-django/README.md

 * jsonschema 2.5+

-### The below is two ways show how to using jsonschema integrate with django: 'middleware' or 'parsers'.  ###
+### The below are two ways show how to using jsonschema integrate with django: 'middleware' or 'parsers'.  ###

 * middleware.py is an example shows how to use django middleware to validate json with jsonschema.
             """ add following to Django settings """